svenac20/TAR-projekt/README.md

 ## Dreaddit dataset

 Dataset is dated between January 1, 2017 and November 19, 2018
-Dataset of social media posts in 5 categories:
+Puts social media posts in 5 categories:
   1. Abuse
   2. Anxiety
   3. Financial
   4. PTSD
   5. Social

+Stress is defined as something negative (possitive stress isn't considered as stress in this case).
+Data was labelled using Amazon Mechanical Turk and each person is given a paragraph of **5 sentences** (to give some context about the situation so that the annotators can decide on the labelling of the given text)

+Dataset is devided in 2 subsets:
+  - train (2838), 51.6% labeled stresfull
+  - test(715), 52.4% labeled stresfull

+## Data analysis

+### **Domain**

+LIWC word list is used to measure the % of words from specific lists that appear in our categories.
+Word lists include
+  - **"negemo"** (negative emotions),
+  - **"social"**,
+  - **"anxiety"**.

+We can clearly see the difference between the coverage of, for example, *negemo* word list in the financial and the anxiety category.

+High coverage of *anxiety* word list

+### **Label**

+Data is labelled:
+  - stressful - more first-person pronouns (self-focus)
+  - non-stressful - more social words (social support network)

+### **Agreement**

+## Results